 October 17, 2019

 On Thursday, October 17, 2019, twenty-two ideas were presented in Round 1 of the PioBiz Competition at Marietta College.
 Round 1 consists of identifying a problem that is worth solving and describing the solution.
 The proposed solution must potentially lead to the establishment of a for-profit or non-profit business organization.
-On the day of competition, a stand was provided to each team where they displayed a 3 ft. by 4 ft. poster to describe the problem and their proposed solution.
+On the day of the competition, a stand was provided to each team where they displayed a 3-foot by 4-foot poster to describe the problem and their proposed solution.
 The team members stood next to their posters, described their products or services to the judges and the other members of the community, and answered questions.

 - Hidden Talent by Karson Snyder ($140 award)